cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project ADS-GEO-NOTIFICATION COMMON SERVICE-EN.md

 # Context

-Notification Service processes and delivers in different media all notification requests of  GDS sub-systems and others services of system for external or internal users
+Objectives for Notification Service are :
-* Receives notifications thru Message Queuing Common service,
+* To receive notifications through Message Queuing Common service,
-* Processes and if necessary formats the notification requests from patterns (instantiation of message model, elements  by using key/value and names of recipients)
+* To process and if necessary to format the notification requests from patterns (instantiation of message model, elements by using key/value and names of recipients)
-* Transfers the processed and instantiated notification requests to corresponding GDS technical services to deliver the notifications.
+* To transfer the processed and instantiated notification requests to corresponding GDS technical services to deliver the notifications.

 ![Main Picture](Project ADS-GEO-NOTIFICATION COMMON SERVICE-EN pict 1.png)